derbear/aardvark-prototype/README.md

 # Experiment workflow

-The following instructions assume that your working directory is $TOP.
+The following instructions assume that your working directory is `$TOP`.

 ## EDRAX microbenchmark